wcfrobert/wthisj/README.md

 <p align="center"><img src="./doc/theory12.png" width="70%"></p>

 > [!NOTE]
 > wthisj implements the above logic automatically.
-If an edge or corner `PunchingShearSection()` is initialized with a large enough `overhang_x` or `overhang_y`, it is automatically converted to an interior condition.
+If a `PunchingShearSection()` object with edge or corner condition is initialized with a large enough `overhang_x` or `overhang_y`, it will be automatically converted to an interior condition.